Autumn photoshoot ideas for creative and cosy shots

 - Dress in colours that match your setting: Autumn features warm colours.
 When photographing people, add to the scene and vibes by wearing complementary hues.
 Your subject will stand out without creating too much contrast.
 Since the background is already colourful, accentuate it carefully, so you don’t disturb the viewer experience.

-- Shott during golden hour: Golden hour is coveted by photographers for a reason.
+- Shott during golden hour: is coveted by photographers for a reason.
 The natural sunlight 1-2 hours post-sunrise, or 2-3 hours before sunset, effuses the shot with warm, soft light.
 Autumn’s shorter days and vibrant colours bring out the best of golden hour shots.
 Take advantage of this seasonal opportunity.

 - Play with shadows: Shooting after dawn or just before dusk means you’ll have a lot of shadows to add drama and intrigue.

-- Make the background a subject: Use a wide-angle lens to capture the most of autumn’s stunning landscapes while you keep the focus on your primary subject.
+- Make the background a subject: Use a wide-angle lens to capture the most of autumn’s stunning while you keep the focus on your primary subject.
 If you don’t have a wide-angle lens, shooting from a low angle works too.